kubewarden/kubewarden-controller/crates/policy-evaluator/crates/burrego/README.md

 ## Limitations

-The OPA provides a series of that can be used by policy authors.
+The Rego languge provides a series of functions that can be used by policy authors, these are called "built-ins".

 Some of these built-ins are automatically "bundled" with the final Wasm file, others have to be provided by the WebAssembly execution host